Irieo/MyWebPage/content/home/experience.md

       Together with my PhD supervisor, we developed a study course at BTU, named ‘Energy systems modelling’.
 The class focuses on the intersection of energy economics, operations research and systems modelling.
 The teaching materials are [available on GitHub](https://github.com/Irieo/EnergySystemsModelling-course).
 The course gets usually very warm feedback from students.

-      In Autumn 2019, I did a research stay in a [Sustainable Energy Systems Integration & Transitions Group headed by Dr. Madeleine McPherson at UVIC](https://sesit.cive.uvic.ca/), Victoria BC.
+      In Autumn 2019, I did a research stay in a [Sustainable Energy Systems Integration & Transitions Group headed by Dr. Madeleine McPherson at UVIC](https://sesit.cive.uvic.ca/), Victoria BC, Canada.
 My work there focused on robust optimization algorithms applied to electricity system expansion problems.
 Victoria BC is simply a fantastic place.

 design:
   columns: '2'